CMSgov/qpp-conversion-tool/README.md

 ## Sample files

-Sample QRDA-III files that cover all of the eCQM, ACI, and IA measures as well as other scenarios can be found in the [sample-files](sample-files/README.md) folder.
+Sample QRDA-III files that cover all of the eCQM, PI, and IA measures as well as other scenarios can be found in the [sample-files](sample-files/README.md) folder.

 ## Want to Contribute?